Computability of Data-Word Transductions over Different Data Domains: Oligomorphic data

 We only have left to consider the second case, that is, $(\rho_1,\rho_2)$ has configurations with positive and negative effects.
 Note that the effects of configurations belong to the interval $[-\rn(4k+2)|Q|^2L,\rn(4k+2)|Q|^2L]$.
 Let $d$ denote in the following the $\gcd$ of all effects of configurations in $(\rho_1,\rho_2)$.
 Let $(B_1^1,B_2^1), \ldots,(B_1^l,B_2^l)$ be configurations so that the $\gcd$ of their collective effects is $d$, and with at least one positive and one negative effect.
 We can assume that $l\leq \rn(4k+2)|Q|^2L$.
 We remove nice loops without deleting these configurations.
 Note that removing loops may mean applying an automorphism to some of these configurations.
 However, the automorphisms always preserve $(C_1,C_2,a_1,a_2)$ so the effect set of the configuration is left unchanged.
 Also note that the effects of such loops are all multiples of $d$.
 After removing all these loops we are left with runs that are small ($\leq (l+1)\rn(4k+2)|Q|^2$) but the outputs $a_1$, $a_2$ may very well be misaligned (by a factor of $d$).
 The idea is to use the configurations $(B_1^1,B_2^1), \ldots,(B_1^k,B_2^k)$ to pump simple loops into the run to realign the two mismatching outputs.
 Let us explain how these nice loops can be pumped into the runs: Let $\alpha:(C_1,C_2)\xrightarrow{(u_1,u_2)|(v_1,v_2)} (B_1,B_2)$ be a run and let $\beta:(C_1,C_2)\xrightarrow{(x_1,x_2)|(y_1,y_2)} (B_1,B_2)\xrightarrow {(z_1,z_2)|(w_1,w_2)}\mu(B_1,B_2)$ be a nice loop.
 By applying $\mu^{-1}$ to $\alpha$ and the second part of $\beta$ we obtain a run of the shape: $(C_1,C_2)\xrightarrow {\mu^{-1}(u_1,u_2)|\mu^{-1}(v_1,v_2)}\mu^{-1}(B_1,B_2)\xrightarrow {\mu^{-1}(z_1,z_2)|\mu^{-1}(w_1,w_2)}(B_1,B_2)$, with the added effect of $\beta$.

-Note that we have chosen the configurations carefully so that we can change the alignment by any multiple of $d$. \begin{restatable}[Signed generalized B\'ezout identity]{lem}{lembezout} Let $p_1,\ldots,p_k\in \Z{\setminus}{\set{0}}$ be non-zero integers, such that at least two have different signs.
+Note that we have chosen the configurations carefully so that we can change the alignment by any multiple of $d$.
+The next lemma (whose proof can be found in Appendix~\ref{sec:bezout}) shows that it is possible to find small iteration numbers for each loop so as to realign the outputs: \begin{lem}[Signed generalized B\'ezout identity] Let $p_1,\ldots,p_k\in \Z{\setminus}{\set{0}}$ be non-zero integers, such that at least two have different signs.
 Then there exist natural numbers $n_1,\ldots, n_k \leq \max(|p_1|^3,\ldots,|p_k|^3)$ such that: